yangjing6688/framework/vm_env/docker/README.md

 - noVNC - Chrome: [http://localhost:7901/](http://localhost:7901/) Password: secret
 - noVNC - Firefox: [http://localhost:7902/](http://localhost:7902/) Password: secret
 - noVNC - Edge: [http://localhost:7903/](http://localhost:7903/) Password: secret (Note: edge is currently disabled)

+Note: You can access the images via a browswer and noVNC as listed above or you can also access them using a VNC client like TightVNC or MobaXterm.
+The ability to copy and paste into the image is better outside of the browser.
+When using the browser you will need to use the clipboard that is available in the tools widget on the left hand side of your screen.

 ## PROD Build
 You will need to complete the following steps to be able to push the docker image to github.com.